 \end{proof}

-We now make a crucial discussion pertaining to the geometric convergence rate to a $\cO(C_0 +\Delta)$ ball around $\bw^*$ from Theorem~\ref{maintheorempaper1}:

-Observe that the geometric rate from Theorem \ref{maintheorempaper1} does not offer a convergence guarantee to the exact global minima $\bw^*$, and also, it does not guarantee that consensus will be achieved.
-Moreover, as $t \to \infty$, the iterate matrix $\bW(t)$ can only be within some $\cO(C_0 +\Delta)$ ball around $\bW^*$ where this ball is upper bounded as in Lemma \ref{coroimplication*}.
-In particular, within the setting of Byzantine attack model which can be easily mapped to the Man-in-the-middle attack model of this work, a recent work \cite{kuwaranancharoen2023geometric} also achieves geometric convergence rate to some neighborhood of the global minima provided the decentralized screening algorithm satisfies a contraction property around some fixed point $\bw_c$ (see Definition 6.4 and 6.5 in \cite{kuwaranancharoen2023geometric}).
-Then, their main result (Theorem 6.7) achieves geometric rate to a ball of radius $\max_i\norm{\bw^*_i - \bw_c}$ where $\bw^*_i$ is the local minimum at node $i$.
-Now, the vector $\bw_c$ may not necessarily be equal to $\bw^*$, i.e., the global minimum and \cite{kuwaranancharoen2023geometric} also does not provide any explicit relation between $\bw_c$ and $\bw^*$.
-In contrast, the $\cO(C_0 +\Delta)$ ball from Theorem \ref{maintheorempaper1} in our work explicitly depends on $\sum_i\norm{\bw^*-\bw^*_i}$ and the norm difference of inexact and exact averaged gradients at the consensus vector.
-Moreover, from Corollary \ref{coroimplication}, the $\cO(C_0 +\Delta)$ ball's diameter is bounded by the sup norm of the gradient difference of local functions in some compact set and hence can be made arbitrarily small if the local gradients are very close to one another.
-Therefore, to the best of our knowledge, in the decentralized adversarial setting, our result (Theorem \ref{maintheorempaper1}, Corollary \ref{coroimplication}) is the first one that achieves geometric convergence rate to a ball around the global minimum $\bw^*$ where the radius of the ball is explicitly upper bounded by the $L^{\infty} $ distance between local gradients on a compact set.
+We now discuss the geometric convergence guarantee in Theorem~\ref{maintheorempaper1} to a $\cO(C_0+\Delta)$ ball around $\bw^*$: the theorem does not guarantee convergence to the exact global minimizer $\bw^*$, nor does it guarantee asymptotic consensus.
+Moreover, as $t \to \infty$, the iterate matrix $\bW(t)$ can only be within a $\cO(C_0+\Delta)$ ball around $\bW^*$, whose radius is upper bounded as in Lemma~\ref{coroimplication*}.
+To better appreciate the significance of this result, we compare it with existing guarantees in the Byzantine attack setting (which can be mapped to the MITM attack model considered here).
+In \citet{kuwaranancharoen2023geometric}, geometric convergence is established to a neighborhood of a fixed point $\bw_c$ under a contraction property of the decentralized screening algorithm (see Definitions~6.4 and~6.5 therein).
+Their main result (Theorem~6.7) shows geometric convergence to a ball of radius $\max_j \norm{\bw_j^*-\bw_c}$, where $\bw_j^*$ denotes the local minimizer at node $j$.
+However, the point $\bw_c$ need not coincide with $\bw^*$, and no explicit relation between $\bw_c$ and $\bw^*$ is provided.
+In contrast, the $\cO(C_0+\Delta)$ ball in Theorem~\ref{maintheorempaper1} depends explicitly on $\sum_j \norm{\bw^*-\bw_j^*}$ and on the discrepancy between the inexact and exact averaged gradients evaluated at the consensus vector.
+Moreover, by Corollary~\ref{coroimplication}, the radius is bounded in terms of $\max_{i \neq j}\norm{\nabla(f_i-f_j)}_{L^{\infty}(\Omega)}$ on some compact set $\Omega$, and hence can be made arbitrarily small when the local gradients are sufficiently close.
+Therefore, to the best of our knowledge, in the decentralized adversarial setting, Theorem~\ref{maintheorempaper1} together with Corollary~\ref{coroimplication} provides the first geometric convergence guarantee to a ball around the global minimizer $\bw^*$ with an explicit radius bound in terms of the $L^{\infty}$ distance between local gradients on a compact set.